Pan Seared Lamb Chops

 Expert Tips For Lamb Chops

-• Don’t sear lamb chops in butter as butter burns quickly.
-Instead, sear the lamb in oil then add butter at the end for the best flavor.
+- Don’t sear lamb chops in butter, as butter burns quickly.
+Instead, sear the lamb in oil, then add a pat of butter at the end for the best flavor.

-• Heat the cast iron pan to be smoking hot before adding the lamb.
+- Heat the cast iron pan to be smoking hot before adding the lamb.
 This tip is what separates expert cooks from amateurs.
-A smoking hot pan creates an incredible crust and adds caramelization and smoky flavor to the meat.
+A smoking hot pan creates an incredible crust and adds caramelization and a smoky flavor to the meat.

 More Easy Dinner Recipes